BJ and Richeille

-Formento + Formento are known for their romantic and stylish photographs that explore themes of love, loss, longing and the burden of memory.
+Formento + Formento are known for their inventive photography that explore themes of love, loss, longing and the burden of memory.
 Utilising staged scenes and desaturated colours, the eerie sensuality of their style reveals a fascination with fiction and reality, and with mood and texture, where a sense of place figures prominently.
-Their work is about their outer surroundings and their inner landscape, photographed with a lasting love for one another.
+Whether they are shooting in America, Europe, Cuba, Mexico, India or Japan, they blend fervent passion for photography and film with a lasting love for one another.

-Richeille Formento styles and art directs, while BJ Formento lights and photographs.
-Together the duo has an enthralling ability to absorb the spirit of a time and place, creating cinematic, quasi-anthropological photographs, with a vision that references the past but remains contemporary and highly original.
+Under the name Formento + Formento, Richeille Formento styles and art directs, while BJ Formento lights and photographs.
+The images are a mutual portrait - an exchange in which the artist’s individualities blur, leaving traces on each other.
+Together the duo has an enthralling ability to absorb the spirit of a time and place, creating cinematic photographs, with a vision that references the past but remains contemporary and highly original.

-Circumstance (2008-2010): embarking on a road trip from New York to Los Angeles, the Formentos travelled through twenty-five states, photographing the women they found along the way, often recruited the same day as the shoot.
+Embarking on a 1 year road trip from New York to Los Angeles and back, the Formento's travelled through twenty-five states, photographing women they met along the way.
 Referencing classic American paintings and cinema, Circumstance embodies the combined American vision of both BJ and Richeille.
 Capturing a country during uncertain times, their dramatically lit subjects are transformed into heroines and femme fatales caught in intense moments of emotion and reflection.

-Japan Diaries (2013-Present): the highly staged and melodramatic images conjure many references: 1950s Japanese cinema, the photographs of Nobuyoshi Araki, Ukiyo-e Edo woodblock prints, and the erotic imagery of Ero Guro paintings.
+The highly staged and melodramatic images conjure many references: 1950s Japanese cinema, the photographs of Nobuyoshi Araki, Ukiyo-e woodblock prints, and the erotic imagery of Ero Guro paintings.
 As outside observers, the Formentos’ stylized images explore the dichotomies that embody modern Japan -blurring the aesthetics between tradition and the ultra modern, fantasy and reality.
 The captivating tableaus exude a sense of tension,melancholy, and a quiet unease.
 Each image from Japan Diaries exists as if it were a still taken from a noir Japanese film, each solitary figure yearning for something unknown.

 In 2005, BJ and Richeille met while working together on a job in South Beach, Miami.
 They admit to love at first sight, and were married in New York City three months later.

-BJ and Richeille live and work in Connecticut with their 3 Siamese cats.
+BJ and Richeille live and work in Connecticut.